waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Battle Tactics: Suicune (Lv40)
 - Moveset: Gust, Leer, Bubblebeam, Rain Dance.
 (Does NOT know Roar).
 - Strategy: Mean Look on Turn 1 to trap.
 Hypnosis to induce sleep.
-- Note: Ghost-types are NOT immune to Roar, but Suicune doesn't know it anyway.
+- Note: Ghost-types are NOT immune to status moves like Roar or Leer, but Suicune lacks phazing moves in Crystal.
-- Status: Trapping is viable because Suicune lacks phazing moves in Crystal.
+- Status: Trapping is viable.

 ## Map Mechanics: Route 42
 - **Adjacent Maps**: Ecruteak City (1_1), Mahogany Town (2_7), Mt.
 Mortar (3_1).